zacharysiegel/Bacter/3.2.0/notes.md

 			Fill color
 		Fullscreen button
 		Mouse click, in, and out behavior correction
+			Do not change background color on mouse down, only on mouse hover More applicable freeze tooltip art
+		Images for tooltip art
+			Higher detail/resolution

 	3.3.0
 		Images for ability tooltips
 		Add controls settings menu